All about sewing machine needles!

 3. Jeans/denim needles

-Uses according to the jean/denim needle numbers
+Uses according to jean/denim needle sizes

 - Size 90: fine jeans and denim, medium cotton twill